caburj/kwartrack/NOTES.md

 * [ ] Migration.
   - Looks like piecewise migrations are needed when developing new features.

+* [ ] Divine recommendations
+  * [ ] Link categories to partitions.
+    * Idea: We should allow default partitions when selecting certain categories.
+E.g. Travel Expense should by default be an expense from Travel Partition.
+  * [ ] Allow restricting a partition to make manual transaction like expenses.
+    The idea is that when you create a "Savings" partition, you normally don't want to touch it.
+It should be moved to a different partition first, in order to use.
+    * We should allow loan from it.

+* [ ] Make the invitation of users accessible.

 # IDEA / NICE TO HAVE (MAYBE)